 What is your referral policy?

 The majority of our business comes from friends, family members and happy clients who introduce us to their friends and work with us again and again.
-Of course we also meet new clients who've found us on this site!
-Please visit the By Referral Only page on our website to find out more about how the way we work benefits you.
+But of course, we also meet new clients who've found us on this site!

 Should I buy first or sell first?

-Each strategy has its advantages & disadvantages depending on your unique situation.
+Each strategy has its advantages and disadvantages depending on your unique situation.
 Contact us and we will be happy to help you craft a strategic plan that works best for you.

 Can you tell me more about bidding wars?